HumanSignal/label-studio/docs/source/tutorials/sklearn-text-classifier.md

                 'value': {'choices': [predicted_label]}
             }]

-            # expand predictions with their scores for all tasks
+            # Expand predictions with their scores for all tasks
             predictions.append({'result': result, 'score': score})

         return predictions